-- How can marketing empower sales to sell better?
+- How can your marketing staff empower sales to sell better?

-- How can sales empower marketing to market better?
+- How can your sales staff empower marketing to market better?

-- What needs to be done to align sales and marketing moving forward?
+- What needs to be done to align the sales and marketing staff moving forward?

-- What resources do we have and where are they? (list of customers, sales collateral, advertising collateral, graphics, videos, etc)
+- What resources do we have – list of customers, sales collateral, advertising collateral, graphics, videos, etc

 - What marketing campaigns are running or planned for the future?